adrian-enspired/LaCroix/README.md

 #####Result:
 <code>[LaCroix]: "Hey noobie, shizy wants to show you the following search results: https://lmddgtfy.net/?q=how%20to%20use%20a%20search%20engine"</code>

+#Adding Operators
 Additional passive and active operators can be added to lib/operators.js.
-Within the new operator <code>this</code> will give you access to the cmd object and all it's information.
-Active operators also get passed one parameter, their respective command argument.
+Within the new operator the <code>this</code> keyword will give you access to the cmd object and all it's information.
+Active operators are also passed one parameter, their respective command argument.

+#Extending Functionality
+You can edit the lib/calls.js and lib/calls.json files to add new builtin/elevated commands. lib/auto.js and lib/auto.json also can be edited to create new autocommands.
+Documentation for both of these will come in time.